Logo forestatrisk

 cd ~

-pip install forestatrisk # For PyPI version, this will install all other dependencies
+# Install forestatrisk.
+This will install all other dependencies

 To deactivate and delete the virtual environment: